Hydrogen technology

 High-temperature PEM cells

-For methanol direct fuel cells (DMFC, HT-PEM) with operating temperatures significantly above 100°C, for example, using Kapton® FN is a good choice.
-This special variant of Kapton® has a very good hydrolysis stability and shows almost no shrinkage.
-For this reason, frame foils made of Kapton® FN are stress-free even at temperatures at which PEN foils usually show shrinkage of approx. 0.2-0.8%.
-Special, permanently elastic adhesive coatings (PSA) act as assembly aids and above all as sealing elements (e.g. methanol reformers).
+For direct methanol fuel cells (DMFC, HT-PEM) with operating temperatures well above 100°C, for example, Kapton® FN is the ideal choice.
+This special variant of Kapton® has very good hydrolytic stability and exhibits virtually no shrinkage.
+Frame films made of Kapton® FN are therefore stress-free even at temperatures at which PEN films usually show approx. 0.2-0.8% shrinkage.
+Special, permanently elastic adhesive coatings (PSA) act as an assembly aid and above all as a sealing element (e.g. methanol reformer).

-Kapton® FN also shows a lower coefficient of thermal expansion of only 20 ppm/K compared to polymer foils made of PEEK (45 ppm/K) and PPS (51 ppm/K).
-Kapton® FN is thus much closer to that of steel (11.7 ppm/K) and thus avoids stresses within the stack.
+Kapton® FN also has a lower coefficient of thermal expansion of just 20 ppm/K compared to polymer films made from PEEK (45 ppm/K) and PPS (51 ppm/K).
+This means that Kapton® FN is significantly closer to that of steel (11.7 ppm/K) and thus avoids stresses within the stack.

-An even further improved version of the Kapton® foil is Kapton® 200FWR919, a hydrolysis-resistant Kapton foil that is also coated on both sides with a fluoropolymer layer to achieve very good chemical, thermal and electrical resistance.
-Kapton® FWR has a further improved hydrolysis stability and is more pressure resistant.
+An even further improved version of the Kapton® film is Kapton® 200FWR919.
+This hydrolysis-resistant Kapton film is also coated on both sides with a fluoropolymer layer, so that very good chemical, thermal and electrical resistance is achieved.
+Kapton® FWR has even better hydrolysis stability and is more resistant to pressure.

-Another very good application is DuPont™ Oasis® 200TRT515, a further development for the aerospace industry with excellent hydrolysis stability and chemical resistance and neutrality.
+DuPont™ Oasis® 200TRT515, a further development for the aircraft industry, among others, with excellent hydrolytic stability and chemical resistance and neutrality, is also very suitable for use.

-In addition, PVF, PVDF and PPS foils can also be used, each of which has specific benefits (low water absorption, low permeation rates for hydrogen, high hydrolysis resistance).
+In addition, PVF, PVDF and PPS films can also be used, each of which has specific advantages (low water absorption, low permeation rates for hydrogen, high hydrolysis resistance).

-Fuel cells for non-continuous operation such as emergency power generators for measuring stations, radio systems, IT equipment, decentralised power supply for electrical consumers or charging operation for electric batteries benefit from the much simpler handling of the "fuels" for "methanol" high-temperature fuel cells (keyword CO and sulphur poisoning).
+Fuel cells for intermittent operation such as emergency power generators for measuring stations, radio systems, IT equipment, decentralized power supply for electrical consumers or charging operation for electric batteries benefit from the much simpler handling of the "fuels" for "methanol" high-temperature fuel cells (keyword CO and sulphur poisoning).

-PEM electrolyzers for Power-to-Liquid (P2L) and Power-to-Chemicals (P2C) or Power-to-Gas (P2G) can also be equipped with these foils.
-Due to the fundamentally reversed process of the fuel cell, considerable CO2 emissions can be avoided when using regenerative energy.
+PEM electrolyzers (electolyzers) for power-to-liquid (P2L) and power-to-chemicals (P2C) or power-to-gas (P2G) can also be equipped with these films.
+The fuel cell process, which in principle is the reverse of the fuel cell process, means that considerable CO2 emissions can be avoided when using renewable energy.

-Also for applications as MEA for electrolysers, the chemistry and mechanical structure of the adhesive foil for the functional membrane can be adapted to the customer's requirements.
+The chemistry and mechanical structure of the adhesive film for the functional membrane can also be adapted to the customer's requirements for applications as MEAs for electrolysers.

 Thermal management on fuel cell stacks

 As with any conversion process, waste heat is also generated during "cold combustion" in the fuel cell.
-This must be discharged to prevent overheating.
+This must be dissipated in order to avoid overheating.
 One of the heat management techniques is to connect the fuel cell to the coolant circuit of a hybrid vehicle.
-Alternatively, a separate coolant circuit with heat exchanger and fan can be used.
+Alternatively, a separate coolant circuit with heat exchanger and fan can also be used.

-The thermal connection of elements of the heat path requires in many cases a mediating layer.
-Dimensional tolerances, warping and differences in thermal expansion can lead to air gaps that considerably impede heat transfer.
+In many cases, the thermal connection of elements in the heat path requires a mediating layer.
+Dimensional tolerances, warping and differences in thermal expansion can lead to air gaps that significantly hinder heat transfer.

-Heat exchangers, air coolers, condensers, cooling plates or heating elements for preheating cryogenic NT-PEM stacks can be thermally bonded with heat conductive silicone foils from CMC Klebetechnik.
-The flexible, elastic foils are highly thermally conductive and compensate for manufacturing tolerances and other unevenness.
-Due to the 100% wetting of the surfaces, the maximum possible cross-sectional area is available to the heat flow.
+Heat exchangers, air coolers, condensers, cooling plates or heating elements for preheating cryogenic NT-PEM stacks can be thermally connected using thermally conductive silicone films from CMC Klebetechnik.
+The flexible, elastic films are highly thermally conductive and compensate for manufacturing tolerances and other unevenness.
+Due to the 100% wetting of the surfaces, the maximum possible cross-sectional area is available for the heat flow.
 The products can be used at continuous temperatures of up to 200°C.

-Sealing foils for subgasket assembly in FC and RFB stacks
+Sealing films for subgasket assembly in fuel cells, electrolyzers and RFB stacks

-Fuel cells, redox-flow batteries and also e.g. lithium-ion batteries have one thing in common: They use an inner separation layer as ion exchanger.
-This separation layer is also called separator or membrane.
+Fuel cells, electrolysis, redox flow batteries and also lithium-ion batteries, for example, have one thing in common: they use an inner separating layer as an ion exchanger.
+This separating layer is also known as a separator or membrane.

-Adapted to the respective technology, manufacturers use very different materials for this separation layer, whose main task is to separate the two electrolytes that give off or take up electrons.
-In addition to chemical resistance, ion conductivity is therefore an important criterion.
-In addition, there are tasks that are more likely to serve safety purposes, for example: Highly temperature-resistant separators in lithium-ion batteries prevent metal fires even with faulty operation.
-In the stacks of fuel cells, the membrane foil in the form of a frame not only serves as an assembly aid, but also enables cost-effective production in a roll-to-roll process (or immediately roll-to-punch).
-In the stack of the redox-flow battery, it makes a significant contribution to keeping the two electrolytes safely separated.
-It chemically seals the two half-cells and thus prevents direct mixing.
+Adapted to the respective technology, manufacturers use very different materials for this separating layer, whose main task is to separate the two electrolytes that release or absorb electrons.
+In addition to chemical resistance, ionic conductivity is therefore an important criterion.
+In addition, there are tasks that serve safety purposes, for example: Highly temperature-resistant separators in lithium-ion batteries prevent a metal fire even in the event of faulty operation.
+In the stacks of fuel cells and electrolysers, the PEN adhesive film in the form of the subgasket frame not only serves as an assembly aid, but also enables cost-effective production using the roll-to-roll process (or immediately roll-to-punched part).
+In the stack of the redox flow battery, it plays a key role in ensuring that the two electrolytes remain safely separated.
+It chemically seals the two half-cells and thus prevents cross-over of the media.
+Where technically necessary, films made of PPS, PEEK or other high-performance films can also be used.
+There are only a few limits to the coating technology of CMC Klebetechnik in this respect.

-For fuel cells and redox-flow batteries, CMC Klebetechnik offers products that allow a combination with the actual ion exchange membrane.
-Depending on the operating temperature (NT-PEMFC, HT-FC), process-typical media (e.g. vanadium-based, methanol, water) or mounting method (gluing, heat-sealing), different foils can be offered.
-Even membrane foils that are difficult to bond, such as Nafion® from DuPont, can thus be clamped in a frame that functions as a seal on the one hand and also allows the active area to be fixed mechanically (subgasket frame).
+For fuel cells and redox flow batteries, CMC offers products that can be combined with the actual ion exchange membrane.
+Different films can be offered depending on the operating temperature (NT-PEMFC, HT-FC), process-typical media (e.g. vanadium-based, methanol, water) or type of assembly (bonding, heat sealing).
+Even membrane films that are difficult to bond, such as Nafion® from DuPont, can be stretched into a frame that acts as a seal, provides electrical separation and also allows the active area to be mechanically fixed (subgasket frame).